-- 1. New developments shall provide landscaped open space or enclosed landscaped space (e.g. indoor gardens or atriums) that is available for the use of residents or tenants.
-Such spaces may be located at or above grade level.
-Where appropriate, these spaces could be made physically or visibly available to the public, in order to enhance the public realm. - 2.
-Art or water features should be considered as part of the amenity space to make the building and its open spaces more attractive and interesting. - 3.
-Landscape improvements in setback areas should be coordinated and integrated with existing or planned streetscape improvements in the public right-of-way in order to create attractive interface/ transitions from private to public realms. - 4.
-Canopies or other architectural features that are integrated with the overall building design should be provided to protect pedestrians from inclement weather. - 5.
-Where required, or proposed by a develoment, improvements to the adjacent right-of-way, should be consistent with or complementary to any approved streetscaping standards.
+- 2. Art or water features should be considered as part of the amenity space to make the building and its open spaces more attractive and interesting. - Landscape improvements in setback areas should be coordinated and integrated with existing or planned streetscape improvements in the public right-of-way in order to create attractive interface/ transitions from private to public realms. - 4.
+Canopies or other architectural features that are integrated with the overall building design should be provided to protect pedestrians from inclement weather. - Where required, or proposed by a develoment, improvements to the adjacent right-of-way, should be consistent with or complementary to any approved streetscaping standards.

-Service, access and parking areas 6.3.4
+6.3.4 Service, access and parking areas